ClickHouse/ClickHouse/docs/en/guides/apply_catboost_model.md

 </models>
 ```

-**6.** Add the path to CatBoost and configuration to the ClickHouse configuration:
+**6.** Add the path to CatBoost and the model configuration to the ClickHouse configuration:

 ```xml
 <!-- File etc/clickhouse-server/config.d/models_config.xml. -->